markrad/CertServer/README.md

 - **certServer:**
 This is required
   -  **root:**
 This specifies the root directory that the server will use to save certificates, private keys, and its database.
-Defaults to *./root*
+Defaults to *./data*
   - **port:** The port the webserver will listen on.
 Defaults to *4141*.
+  - **certificate:** When specified with a matching key, it will run the server in SSL mode.
+  - **key:** Key for certificate above.
   - **subject:** If you want subject defaults, this is required
     + **C:** Default for subject country
     + **ST:** Default for subject state